testinger766/dependabot-demo/README.md

 A repository containing insecure, outdated dependencies to demo the power of Dependabot.

+> [!IMPORTANT]
-> [!NOTE] The code in this repository contains insecure dependencies, and should only be used to complete the exercises in TODOCS.
+> The code in this repository contains insecure dependencies, and should only be used to complete the exercises in TODOCS.